IT Infrastructure

 Conducting an effective IT infrastructure assessment requires a structured methodology that ensures a comprehensive evaluation of all IT components.
 The process involves several critical steps that together provide a clear and actionable understanding of the current IT environment.

-Generic IT infrastructure Assessment Process
+Generic IT Infrastructure Assessment Process

 The generic assessment process begins with identifying the IT components that need evaluation.
 This includes hardware such as servers and desktops, software applications, network infrastructure, and other critical systems.